 — Bernard Basset (@bernard_basset) January 16, 2019

-Basset recounted that nearly a 5th of all young french people binge drink wine and a quarter admit to being drunk on champagne – dispelling Guilammes theory that wine is not a drink associated with binge drinking.
+Basset wrote that nearly a 5th of all young french people binge drink wine.
+In addition, a quarter admit to being drunk on champagne.
+This dispels Guilammes theory that wine is not a drink associated with binge drinking.

-Interestingly enough, this is not the first time that Guilammes has defended wine, perhaps the french minister has a fondness for wine himself?
+However, this is not the first time that Guilammes has defended wine.
+Perhaps the french minister has a fondness for it himself?

-Step by Step Recovery offer alcohol detox in London and rehabilitation in the south east of England for alcoholics and binge drinkers from all walks of life.
-We know that alcohol addiction can affect literally anyone and that no one type of individual has immunity.
-To suggest that such a strong type of alcohol is basically harmless is very dangerous indeed – it is also completely incorrect.
+Step by Step Recovery offer alcohol detox in London and rehabilitation in the south east of England.
+We can help alcoholics and binge drinkers from all walks of life.
+Alcohol addiction can affect literally anyone and that no one type of individual is unaffected.
+Therefore to suggest that such a strong type of alcohol is basically harmless is very dangerous indeed – and also completely incorrect.

 Alcohol Addiction Help

-Alcoholism is a recognised disease of the brain, as is addiction.
-Like any other illness or disease, it requires specific treatment in order to recover from.
+In conclusion, alcoholism is a recognised disease of the brain, as is any other type of addiction.
+Like any illness or disease, it requires specific treatment in order to recover.

 Step by Step Recovery only deliver evidence-based treatment methods within our inpatient alcohol treatment facility.
-For more information on how we can help you or a loved one overcome a problem with alcohol, please call us directly or complete and return our online assessment form.
+So, for more information on how we can help you or a loved one overcome a problem with alcohol, please call us directly or complete and return our online assessment form.